Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed interaction of `UnitAbsorb` & `InfantryAbsorb` with `Grinding` buildings.
 The keys will now make the building only accept appropriate types of objects.
 - Fixed missing 'no enter' cursor for VehicleTypes being unable to enter a `Grinding` building.
 - Fixed Engineers being able to enter `Grinding` buildings even when they shouldn't (such as ally building at full HP).
+- Fixed the bug that the crates has a higher chance of creating at the edge of the map.

 - SHP debris shadows now respect the `Shadow` tag.
 - Allowed usage of TileSet of 255 and above without making NE-SW broken bridges unrepairable.